+Take shopping for example.
 I am one of those shoppers that walks into a store, avoids eye contact, and shops in silence.
 If people talk to me, I am less likely to buy something, because I am incredibly indecisive and I need to consider a ridiculous number of factors before committing to a purchase.
 Small or large.
 Shopping with me is annoying.
 Don’t rush me.

 You mean, I have to talk to people?!
 Oh, the horror!

-One of the perks of being a full time artist, is that I can hang out by myself all day long while creating.
+One of the perks of being a full-time artist is that I can hang out by myself all day long while creating.
 It’s glorious.
 The only social interactions I have to have in the studio are the ones safely initiated from my laptop and phone.
 It’s an introvert’s dream.

 Then there are the few days a month where I have to ‘people’ for hours at a time—it’s a really rewarding experience—but it also kicks my ass.

 It’s a sad truth, but if you want to sell your art at local events, you have to step out of your comfort zone and pretend you are good at human interactions.
 At least for a few hours…

 How can you overcome your introversion to increase sales?

 If you are a true introvert, you can’t make yourself suddenly get energized by talking to a bunch of people.
 The solutions I am about to offer are only temporary, but since I’ve implemented these tips, I always have a positive experience at events.

 Accept that it’s going to happen, and you’ll likely need to hibernate for a few days once you’re done with the event, but the mental prep can help keep your energy up.

 Also, when you take on the task of interacting with people fully, time goes by much faster.